-We provide daily automatic WordPress backups for all your sites on your account.
-These backups are available as restore points on the MyKinsta dashboard.
-Note: WordPress backups cannot be downloaded but can be used at any time.
+We provide daily automatic WordPress backups, as well as system generated backups for all sites on your account.
+These backups, along with your manual backups, are available as restore points on the MyKinsta dashboard.
 Follow the steps below on how to create a WordPress backup.

 How to Create a WordPress Backup

-Select your site in the Sites section and click on the backups tab.
-You’ll see a list of your available backups.
-Simply click on “Backup Now” to manually create an additional backup.
+Within backups, click on the “Manual” tab and click on “Backup Now” to manually create an additional backup.

 Give your WordPress backup a short identifier.
 It may only contain letters and numbers (no spaces or special characters).
 Then click on “Create Backup.”